 I have managed to keep my funds secure.
 So far I have not lost a single dime investing in P2P lending.
 In the perfect world, every borrower repays their loans.
 However, this is not always true.
 While the borrowers will in the majority of the time repay the loan, some borrowers default and this means that your funds could be lost.
 However, with the proper investing strategies and using the right platforms you can eliminate most of the risks of losing your funds.

-When your investment account on the different platforms are earning you enough to be financially free, you can withdraw the earnings rather than reinvesting them.
+When your investment account on the different platforms is earning you enough to be financially free, you can withdraw the earnings rather than reinvesting them.
 Whereas most financial independence (retire early) bloggers grow index funds, which when big enough starts to withdraw the money from the index funds.
-This means that the index funds will be worth less and less over time when you reach financial independence.
+This means that the index funds will be worthless and less over time when you reach financial independence.
 With P2P lending your investment portfolio stays the same value and provides the same amount of income.
-Therefore, it has a huge upside to the traditional investment types.
+Therefore, it has a huge upside to traditional investment types.

 Compounding Effect Of Investing

 The compounding effect you can achieve with P2P lending is phenomenal.
 Normally investment types such as index funds and stocks pay a dividend once per year or maybe once per quarter.
 With P2P lending you can compound your interest as soon as you have enough for the minimum investment amount (which is typically €10).

 I have made a compounding investment calculator so you can visualize how much money you can make over X period of time with X amount of money.

 One of the classic ways of financial independence (retire early) is through index funds.
 When the index fund has reached a comfortable size they will start to withdraw the funds from the index fund to pay for their lifestyle.
 While is this an effective and proven method, I think P2P lending is a much better alternative.